vlngf/OilMetagenomesDB/documentation/libraries/README.md

 > ⚠️ Must follow categories specified in `assets/enums/strand_type.json`

-> ⚠️ If unknown and cannot be inferred from the publication, specify `unknown`
+> ⚠️ If unknown and cannot be inferred from the publication, specify `None`

 > ⚠️ Mandatory value